The pace of change in Indirect Tax in recent years has been relentless and 2022 should be no exception.

 HMRC has been undertaking an ongoing review of the VAT treatment of supplies relating to land and property.
 It has recently indicated that it will publish further guidance in early in 2022 including a clarification of its view in relation to call options.
 Although it states that its current guidance has not changed, HMRC accepts that its position in recent litigation may have caused uncertainty and doubt.

 End of the New Payments Scheme for COVID VAT deferral

 The New Payments Scheme for Covid VAT deferral allowed taxpayers to pay deferred VAT payments from 2020 in interest free instalments.
-This scheme will therefore cease for all businesses in 2022 and will leave any unpaid amounts potentially subject to interest and/or penalties.
+This scheme has now closed for all businesses so any unpaid amounts potentially subject to interest and/or penalties.

 Read more about on this here.